-To help plan your trip, we tracked down all the most popular things to see and do in Philadelphia and put them all in one convenient list, right here. :)
+If you’re wondering what to do in Philadelphia, we researched all the most popular things to do in Philadelphia and put them all in this one convenient list.
+Here are the best things to do in Philadelphia:

 Entrance to the Liberty Bell is free, and opens daily at 9am.
 You don’t need a ticket, and if you get there right at 9am or a few minutes before, you can be the first to get in and see the Liberty Bell without the crowds or waiting in line.